Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Regret Analyses for OLP Algorithms

 Define

-The intuition for $\tau$ is that the first time that the binding/nonbinding structure of the problem may be changed, i.e., some binding constraints become non-binding or some non-binding constraints become binding.
-To put it in another way, it means for the $i$-th constraint, the average remaining constraint level $d_{it}$ deviates from the initiate $d_i$ for a constant.
+where $\ceil{\cdot}$ represents the ceiling function.
+Intuitively, $\tau$ is the first time that the binding/nonbinding structure of the problem may be changed, i.e., some binding constraints become non-binding or some non-binding constraints become binding.
+To put it in another way, it means for the $i$-th constraint, the average remaining resource level $d_{it}$ deviates from the initial $d_i$ by a constant.
 This is more strict than the stopping time $\tau_{\bar{a}}$ defined earlier in Theorem \ref{representation}.
-Comparatively, $\tau_{\bar{a}}$ denotes the time that a certain type of constraint is almost exhausted while $\tau$ here characterizes the time that a certain type of constraint deviates certain amount from its original level $d_i.$
+Comparatively, $\tau_{\bar{a}}$ denotes the time that a certain type of constraint is almost exhausted while $\tau$ here characterizes the time that a certain type of constraint deviates certain amount from its original level $d_i.$ Since $\underline{d}$ is a lower bound for all $\tilde{\bm{d}}\in\Omega_d,$ the definition ensures that $\tau\le \tau_{\bar{a}}.$

 We first work on the \textbf{second part of the generic upper bound} and derive an upper bound for $\E[n-\tau].$ Define

 for $i=1,...,m$ and $t=1,...,n$.
 The process $\{d_{it}'\}_{t=1}^n$ can be interpreted as an auxiliary process associated with $\{d_{it}\}_{t=1}^n$ and it freezes the value of $d_{it}$ from the time $\tau.$ The motivation for defining this auxiliary process is that the original process $d_{it}$ may behave irregularly after time $\tau$ (the binding and non-binding dimensions switch), but the new process $d'_{it}$ remains the same value after time $\tau$.
 In such a way, we separate the effect of irregularity across different constraints and single out one constraint for analysis.
 Since our objective here is to analyze $\E[\tau]$ and the two processes take the same value before time $\tau$, so it makes no difference to study the more ``regular'' process $d'_{it}$.